Special Assistance - Electric Mobility Aids & Safety Restrictions

-Because Monarch Airlines operates a fleet of various aircraft, the cargo doors are different sizes.
-As a guide the minimum hold dimensions applicable are below.
-If your electronic mobility device exceeds these minimum dimensions then please contact us so that we can discuss your options.
+Cargo doors on different aircraft are different sizes.
+As a guide the minimum hold dimension is listed below.
+If your device exceeds these minimum dimensions then please contact us so that we can discuss your options.

 Maximum weight of any electric mobility aid 365kgs

-Due to limited space available in the hold, we cannot guarantee that we can always carry every electric mobility device that is notified to us.
-If you need to travel with an electric mobility device, please inform us at the time you book and we will check that we have sufficient space available on the aircraft.
+Due to limited space available in the hold, we cannot guarantee that we can always carry every device.
+If you need to travel with an electric mobility device, please inform us at the time you book to check there is sufficient space available.

-The means of inhibiting circuits to prevent the accidental operation of electric mobility aids vary.
-For example, most have a key which can be switched to the off position, removed and kept by the passenger during the flight.
-Some however are switched on and off with a push button which could be activated in flight by the inadvertent movement of baggage or cargo.
-Therefore other steps are required to inhibit the circuits of such devices, for example disconnecting electric cable plugs or connectors.
-Further information as to the means by which electric mobility devices can be made safe for carriage are contained in a log complied by the British Healthcare Trades Association.
-This log is published at the following address: www.bhta.net/home/air-transport-advice-lists.html
+The means of making each different device safe for travel varies.
+Most have a key which can be switched to the off position, removed and kept by the passenger during the flight.
+However some are switched on and off with a push button which could be accidently activated in flight by the movement of baggage or cargo.
+These devices will have other steps to make the device safe for transporting, for example disconnecting electric cable plugs or connectors.

-When you make a booking on the Monarch Airlines website you can select that you require assistance and the carriage of an electronic mobility aid during the booking process.
-Once you have completed your booking you will then be contacted by a member of the Monarch team to obtain the required information about your electric mobility device in order to confirm that we will be able to carry it.
-Alternatively you can book your flights and also discuss your electric mobility aid requirements with Monarch Airlines over the phone by contacting our UK based call centre.
-If you have booked with a Tour Operator you can book your assistance and electronic mobility aid requirements with your Tour Operator or direct with Monarch Airlines.
+When you make a booking on our website you can select that you require assistance and wish to carry your electronic mobility aid during the booking process.
+Once you have completed your booking you will be contacted by a member of the Monarch team to obtain the required information and confirm that we will be able to carry it.
+Alternatively you can book your flights and also discuss your requirements with us over the phone by contacting our UK based call centre.
+If you have booked with a Tour Operator you can book your assistance and electronic mobility aid requirements with them direct or with Monarch Airlines.

-Should your electric mobility aid not be able to be carried on the flight of your choice due to it exceeding the hold size of the aircraft or insufficient space being available, then Monarch Airlines will assist you in looking for alternative Monarch Airlines flights which may be able to accommodate the electric mobility aid.
-If however an electronic mobility aid exceeds the weight limitation or Monarch Airlines cannot be assured that the electronic mobility aid cannot be made safe for travel then it will not be able to be carried on any Monarch Airlines flight.
+Should your electric mobility aid not be able to be carried on the flight of your choice, then Monarch Airlines will assist you in looking for alternative Monarch Airlines flights which may be able to accommodate it.
+If however your device exceeds the weight limitation, Cargo door size or Monarch Airlines cannot be assured that the device can be made safe for travel then it will not be able to be carried on any Monarch Airlines flight.